AnkDos/ver_chal/readme.md

 ## The input base URL (you can send any param with it) should follow :
 ## https://www.goodreads.com/book/show/<int:book_id>.xml

-## While Using , please replace "YOUR GOOD READ API KEY" with your api key in .env file
+## While Using , please replace "YOUR GOOD READ API KEY" with your api key in .env file without ""

 ## Casting is taken care by out_blueprint object itself